 The power of the website speed test

 A website speed test can determine, for example, which servers are causing the longest delays.
 If a photo gallery includes shots from another site, and that domain is underperforming, the speed test will be able to highlight the problem.
 It can potentially give a developer a way to improve their performance without significant additional expense or work.

 What the speed test prevents is an incorrect conclusion as to the reason a page is loading slowly.
 A site can’t be evaluated in real time by its developers or visitors.
 It produces inconsistent results for future development.

 The key to obtaining actual value from spending on web development is to address the right problems with the right solutions.
 This is only one of four possible outcomes.

 Analytics alone might highlight the right problem, but give developers justification for applying the wrong solution.
 Trying to evaluate a website’s performance in real-time is tough.
 It almost certain to highlight the wrong problem, for which the right solution is valueless.

 Having no information will alert developers to the wrong problem.
 It will likely lead to the wrong solution.
 This will lead to more expense and more wasted time.

 Speed test of a website produces valuable info

 While it might seem like magical thinking to suppose that a simple speed test of a website can produce so much valuable information, you have to remember the test is only one tool in a vast selection of applications and software platforms designed to produce factual data.

 A commitment to ongoing development, testing, and quality control is also necessary.
 How to respond to the information is the responsibility of an experienced and knowledgeable developer.
-The good news is a complete set of information is far less likely to invite wrong conclusions, and that’s an advantage that any developer should seek.
+The good news: a complete set of information is less likely to invite wrong conclusions.
+That’s an advantage that any developer should seek.